nwopes/nwopes-langgraph-MAT496/README.md

 **What I learned:** Implemented persistent memory in agents using LangGraph's checkpointer (MemorySaver) to maintain conversation context across multiple invocations.
 Learned how thread_id enables stateful conversations by storing graph state checkpoints, allowing agents to reference previous interactions and maintain context.

 **Code modifications:** Changed from arithmetic operations (add/multiply/divide) to string manipulation tools (uppercase, reverse, count characters), updated system message for string operations, and modified examples to demonstrate memory retention with text transformations.

+## Module 2 - state-schema.ipynb Learning Summary
+**What I learned:** Explored three different ways to define state schemas in LangGraph: TypedDict (type hints only), dataclass (structured data), and Pydantic (runtime validation).
+Learned that TypedDict and dataclass provide type hints but don't enforce at runtime, while Pydantic validates data and catches errors before execution.

+**Code modifications:** Changed from name/mood theme to student/grade theme (A-F letter grades), updated all state definitions across TypedDict, dataclass, and Pydantic examples, adjusted probability split from 50/50 to 60/40, and personalized examples with my name.